Website display on mobiles and tablets

 It is a site whose information and navigation are optimised for small screens.
 As screens become smaller, the material rearranges so that the most important appears first and the navigation changes to suit fingers rather than cursors.

-If you are using on a desktop computer and want to see whether a particular website has been designed to be mobile-friendly, re-size your browser by hovering your cursor over the left or right edge, drawing it inwards to narrow the viewport, and see what happens.
+If you are using on a desktop computer and want to see whether a particular website is mobile-friendly you can check easily.
+Re-size your browser by hovering your cursor over the left or right edge, drawing it inwards to narrow the viewport, and see what happens.
 Does part of the website disapear to the right of the monitor?
 Or do the contents rearrange themselves to fit the viewport? (you will not see these changes if you are using Internet Explorer versions 8 or earlier).
-Smartphones and tablets have the ability to zoom out of non-optimised web pages so that no material disappears from the viewport, and the whole page can be seen — but very small.
+Smartphones and tablets have the ability to zoom out of non-optimised web pages so that the whole page appears in the viewport.
+But it is very small.
 In order to read or navigate, visitors need to keep enlarging the screen with their fingers.
-This becomes frustrating over long periods.

 Responsive web design

 Mobile optimisation is becoming the new standard for modern websites, mainly because mobile surfing is only going to increase.
-It is not compulsory, and we are certain that the old style of website will continue to be read and recognised decades from now.
-But a mobile-optimised site is more future-proof in structure, even if the devices on which they are read change radically from what is available even now.
+A mobile-optimised site is more future-proof in structure, even if mobile devices change radically from what is available even now.

-The real question is, who is the website aimed at?
+The real question is, who are aiming your the website?
 The answer will naturally depend on the type of business or organisation it is promoting.
 A website aimed at youth should be easily accessible on mobiles.
 One directed at older age-group probably need not.
 Your business matters too: are people likely to want to find you while on the move?
-A hotel or B&B is an ideal candidate for mobile optimisation, hence the choice of Brightside.